Should I buy it?

 Top things that go wrong

 - Fin-nipping risk in typical community layouts.
-Fin-nipping risk toward long-finned or slow tank mates when the school is understocked, bored, or kept in a tank too short to spread out in.
+Will nip long fins or slow fish when the school is too small, bored, or kept in a short tank.

 What most shops don't tell you

-- 5.Lid gaps are the leading exit route.
+- 4.Lid gaps are the leading exit route.
 If you can slide a business card under a corner, assume the fish can leave through it.
 Feed at the surface and re-check that midwater tank mates are not the right size to be swallowed by your import.

 About this species